Léa Roback

 Léa Roback (3 November 1903 - 28 August 2000) was a Canadian trade union organizer, social activist, pacifist, and feminist.
-She campaigned against exclusion, violence, racism and injustice.
-A polyglot and a suffragist, she was a pioneer of feminism in Quebec.
+She campaigned against exclusion, violence, racism, and injustice.
+A polyglot and suffragist, she was a pioneer of feminism in Quebec.

 Early years

 Born in Montreal, Quebec, on Guilbault Street in 1903, the second of nine children, she was the daughter of Polish Jewish immigrants.
 Her father was a tailor who, along with his wife, Fanny, ran a general store.
-They were the only Jews in Beauport, the town where Roback grew up.
+They were the only Jews in Beauport, the town in which Roback grew up.
 She spoke Yiddish at home, French with Beauport locals, and English at school.
 Her family valued reading and the arts.
 In her youth, she was influenced by her maternal grandmother, an independent woman.

 With her family, Roback returned to Montreal in 1915.
 While working at British American Dyeworks, she became aware of the differences between the various sectors of Montreal society.
 Her next job was as a cashier at Her Majesty's Theatre.
 Interested in literature, she saved money to enroll at the University of Grenoble in 1926, earning a Bachelor of Arts degree.
 On her return from Grenoble, she joined her sister in New York City.

 Career

 In 1929, she went to Berlin to visit her brother Henri, a medical student.
 She learned the German language, took university courses, and taught English to pay for her classes.
 She also visited England and Italy, developing a strong commitment to Communism.
-On May 1st, 1929, during her time in Berlin, Roback joined the Communist Party of Germany.
+On May 1, 1929, during her time in Berlin, Roback joined the Communist Party of Germany.
 She felt seduced by the socialists, but she believed they did not put their words into action, hence she shifted her support to Marxism-Leninism.
-In her 1988 interview with Nicole Lacelle, Roback said that it was during this period that she gained genuine political consciousness.
-In the fall of 1932, with the Nazis steadily gaining power, Roback, a Jew, foreigner, and Communist, was left to return to Montreal on the advice of her professors, whereupon she joined the Communist Party of Canada.
+In her 1988 interview with Nicole Lacelle, Roback said that it was during that period that she gained genuine political consciousness.
+In the fall of 1932, with the Nazi Party steadily gaining power, Roback, a Jew, foreigner, and communist, was left to return to Montreal on the advice of her professors, whereupon she joined the Communist Party of Canada.
 In 1934, she spent a few months in the Soviet Union with a lover.
 (Note: Roback married in Europe at some point, but the marriage was annulled.)
 Returning for good to Montreal, she participated in the organization of the unemployed, which was led by Norman Bethune.
 She also worked at the Young Women's Hebrew Association.
 In 1935, she established the first Marxist bookshop in Montreal, Modern Book Shop, on Bleury Street.